bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 `/ab|cd|ef/`

-“ab” or the string “cd” or the string “ef”.
+“ab " or the string “cd " or the string “ef ".

 `/\d{3}|[a-z]{4}/`